Cultural Revolution: Destruction of the Four Olds (August–November)

 Between August and November 1966, eight mass rallies were held, drawing in 12 million people, most of whom were Red Guards.
 To aid Red Guards in traveling, the Great Exchange of Revolutionary Experience program, which lasted from September 1966 to early 1967, gave them free food and lodging throughout the country.

-At the rallies, Lin called for the destruction of the Four Olds; namely, old customs, culture, habits, and ideas.
+At the rallies, Lin Biao called for the destruction of the Four Olds; namely, old customs, culture, habits, and ideas.
 Some changes associated with the Four Olds campaign were mainly benign, such as assigning new names to city streets, places, and even people; millions of babies were born with "revolutionary" names.

 Other aspects were more destructive, particularly in the realms of culture and religion.
 Historical sites throughout the country were destroyed.
 The damage was particularly pronounced in the capital, Beijing.
 Red Guards laid siege to the Temple of Confucius in Qufu, and other historically significant tombs and artifacts.

 Libraries of historical and foreign texts were destroyed; books were burned.
 Temples, churches, mosques, monasteries, and cemeteries were closed and sometimes converted to other uses, or looted and destroyed.
 Marxist propaganda depicted Buddhism as superstition, and religion was looked upon as a means of hostile foreign infiltration, as well as an instrument of the ruling class.
 Clergy were arrested and sent to camps; many Tibetan Buddhists were forced to participate in the destruction of their monasteries at gunpoint.

 The cemetery of Confucius was attacked by Red Guards in November 1966.

 This statue of the Yongle Emperor was originally carved in stone, and was destroyed in the Cultural Revolution.
 A metal replica is in its place.

 The remains of the 8th century Buddhist monk Huineng were attacked during the Cultural Revolution.

 A frieze damaged during the Cultural Revolution, originally from a garden house of a rich imperial official in Suzhou.

 In September 1966, central Party authorities under Zhou Enlai issued the Instructions on Grasping Revolution, Promoting Production, which directed that "one must grasp revolution on one hand and promote production on the other hand.